zeraphie/zeraphie.github.io/_posts/2022-10-20-home-rules.md

 > You have learned techniques to enhance your attacks with certain kinds of spells, gaining the following benefits:
 >
 >
-> *Ability Score Increase.* Increase your Intelligence, Wisdom, or Charisma score by 1, to a maximum of 20.
+> *Ability Score Increase.* Increase your Intelligence, Wisdom, or Charisma score by 1, to a maximum of 20
 >
-> *Bypass Cover.* Your Attack Rolls for Spells ignore Half Cover and Three-Quarters Cover.
+> *Bypass Cover.* Your Attack Rolls for Spells ignore Half Cover and Three-Quarters Cover
 >
-> *Casting in Melee.* Being within 5 feet of an enemy doesn't impose Disadvantage on your Attack Rolls with Spells.
+> *Casting in Melee.* Being within 5 feet of an enemy doesn't impose Disadvantage on your Attack Rolls with Spells
 >
-> *Increased Range.* When you cast a spell that has a range of at least 10 feet and that requires you to make an Attack Roll, you can increase the Spell's range by 60 feet.
+> *Increased Range.* When you cast a spell that has a range of at least 10 feet and that requires you to make an Attack Roll, you can increase the Spell's range by 60 feet

 ---